-Washington County Water Conservancy District underwrites a long list of programs and rebates designed to save home and business owner’s water and money.
-The following list highlights the district’s major initiatives:
+The Washington County Water Conservancy District offers programs designed to save home and business owner’s water and money.

 Water Upon Request

-Water Upon Request is a free program that encourages local restaurants to serve water only to those who request it, saving as much as 1.5 to more than 3 gallons of water for every glass of water not served.
+A free program that encourages local restaurants to serve water only to those who request it, saving as much as 1.5 to more than 3 gallons of water per glass.
 For more information or to participate in the program, complete the following form:

 Save the Towel